aneto0/MARTe2/Docs/User/source/core/gams/gam.rst

 Typical use-cases for GAMGroups are the need to share initialisation data which is either onerous to compute or that requires the storing of a large amount of memory.
 In both cases it would be a waste of resources to repeat and store the same initialisation process on all the GAMs requiring access to this information.

 The shared context is set by calling the method ``GAMGroup::SetContext`` in the class inheriting from :vcisdoxygencl:`GAMGroup`.
-This will then triggger the calling of the method ``SetContext`` on all the :vcisdoxygencl:`GAM` components that, in the configuration stream, are a child of this GAMGroup instance.
+This will then trigger the calling of the method ``SetContext`` on all the :vcisdoxygencl:`GAM` components that, in the configuration stream, are a child of this GAMGroup instance.

 .. code-block:: c++